Reviews You Can Rely On

 Credit: Tad McCrea

-At Outdoor GearLab, we've been reviewing women's climbing harnesses for seven years and have tested over 20 models.
-We are constantly researching the newest products on the market and adding new ones to this review as they become available.
-We buy each harness at retail price and test them side-by-side in a series of objective and subjective tests to get a good idea of how they stack up.
+At Outdoor GearLab, we've been reviewing women's climbing harnesses since 2013 and have tested over 30 models in that time.
+We keep a constant eye on the newest climbing gear on the market and eagerly test new options as they become available.
+We buy each harness at retail price and use them side-by-side over a series of different climbs to get a good idea of how they stack up in real-world use.
 We wear them for hours at the crag and use them in various disciplines, from sport climbing to trad climbing and alpine climbing.
 We also look in depth at the features of each harness and note how many pieces of gear each gear loop can hold.
-We utilize information from a vast network of testers to ensure our judgments are accurate.
+We share with our friends and utilize the experience of our vast network of climbers to ensure our judgments hold true for different individuals.
 If you want more detailed info on our testing processes, see our full How We Test article.

 Our climbing harness testing is analyzed based on five different metrics: